kcaliskan/advanced-js/6-object-oriented-programming/1-OOP.md

 The problem with factory funtions is space and memory.
 If we need 1000s elfs, they require space in our memory to store the same data.

 Name and weapon values are different for each elf but methods are not.
-We copy the same method for the each elf and it takes sace in the memory.
+We copy the same method for the each elf and it takes space in the memory.

-We can we solve that problem?
+How We can solve that problem?
 Prototypal Inheritance.

 3. Object.create()